xinntao/Real-ESRGAN/README.md

 Real-ESRGAN aims at developing **Practical Algorithms for General Image Restoration**.<br>
 We extend the powerful ESRGAN to a practical restoration application (namely, Real-ESRGAN), which is trained with pure synthetic data.

 :triangular_flag_on_post: The training codes have been released.
 A detailed guide will be provided later (on July 25th).
-Note that the codes have a lot of refactoring from our developed codes.
+Note that the codes have a lot of refactoring.
 So there may be some bugs/performance drops.
 Welcome to report issues and I wil also retrain the models.

 ### :book: Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data